macleanl3vin/PlatformVue/README.md

   - Utilize Vue 3 and Vite for more efficient development.
   - Prepare for future feature additions and maintenance.
 --------------------------------------------------
-Milestone 5: Integrate the Page with a Serverless Database<nobr>
+Milestone 5: Integrate the Page with a Serverless Database
 - Integrate the web page with Google Cloud Firestore.
   - Use VueFire for data synchronization.
   - Reduce inefficiencies by adopting a serverless database.